jackc/go_map_vs_switch/README.md

 The cache friendliness any algorithm can dramatically alter its performance characteristics.
 This benchmark includes 3 levels of cache-friendliness.

 * The optimal cache-friendliness level directly uses the benchmark loop's index as the branch discriminator.
 This loops through branches in a predictable manner (e.g. `i % 4` for a case with 4 branches).
-* The moderate cache-friendliness level uses the benchmark loop's index to look up the branch to take in procomputed slice.
+* The moderate cache-friendliness level uses the benchmark loop's index to look up the branch to take in pre-computed slice.
 This incurs a memory read that may displace some of the cache.
 This slice is simply an ascending list of numbers, so the branches are followed in a predictable manner (e.g. `ascInputs[i%len(ascInputs)] % 4` for a case with 4 branches).
-* The poor cache-friendliness level uses the benchmark loop's index to look up the branch to take in procomputed slice.
+* The poor cache-friendliness level uses the benchmark loop's index to look up the branch to take in pre-computed slice.
 This incurs a memory read that may displace some of the cache.
 This slice is a randomized list of numbers, so branches are followed in an unpredictable manner (e.g. `randInputs[i%len(randInputs)] % 4` for a case with 4 branches).

 ## Running the Benchmarks